-Course : CUM3001 Course Title : Teaching Social Sciences: Methods and Issues Credit Points : 3 Teaching Department(s) : Department of Asian and Policy Studies
+Course : CUM3001

+Course Title : Teaching Social Sciences: Methods and Issues

 The social sciences encompass diverse concerns of society and include a wide range of contents drawn from multiple disciplines; it also carries a normative responsibility to examine human values embedded in specific social contexts.
 This course is designed to help students acquire foundation knowledge and pedagogical skill essential for teaching social sciences curriculum in primary and secondary schools.
-The course focuses on four themes, including the scope of social sciences curriculum, pedagogical issues arising from specific social and school contexts, teaching strategies to lead effective teaching, and teachingresearch relationship in social sciences curriculum.
+The course focuses on four themes: the scope of social sciences curriculum, pedagogical issues arising from specific social and school contexts, teaching strategies to lead effective teaching, and teaching-research relationship in social sciences curriculum.
+An additional theme is the principles of social innovation education in primary and secondary schools, and case studies are used to facilitate the understanding of the principles.
 Students are expected to bring their school experience and social sciences knowledge acquired from earlier stage of the programme into the development of pedagogical skills and the design of a meaningful social sciences curriculum.